Coolest Guitar Cake Photos and How-To Tips

 Guitar Cake

 This is a life size fender strat guitar cake.
 I used a 15”x15” square sponge with jam and cream.
 I made a template from the guitar and cut out the shape.
-I used a small square sponge for the neck.
+For the neck, I used a small square sponge.

 Colouring the icing was the hardest; I used the kneading handle on my mixer.
 I used chocolate cups turned upside down for the volume knobs and sweet laces for the strings of the guitar cake.